Sen314/vrchill-api/README.md

 - `thumbnails`: set to `1`, `true`, `yes`, `on` or whatever to load thumbnails
 - `icons`: set to `1`, `true`, `yes`, `on` or whatever to load channel icons
+- `mode`: If set to `latestontop` will search without filter to include the "Latest from ..." section (if it exists).
+Otherwise it uses search filter for Videos only sorted by Relevance.
+- `bp`: Custom YouTube search filter.
+Go to youtube search site and set some filters and you will see the corresponding `bp` value in the URL.
+Overrides `mode` option.
+Use at your own risk (experimental).

 ### Example URL